wiiboi69/Rec_rewild/README.md

 ### Branches
  - Master
+ - dev
+ - serverr_rewit

 The master branch where all the experimental updates that are needed to be tested before release are.

+The dev branch where all the breaking changes that are needed to be tested before release are.

+The serverr_rewit branch is a full server rewite.

 ---
 # what needed